tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``reveal-IP-address = (boolean, optional, defaults to True)``

     This is a safety flag.
+When set to False (aka "private mode"), the node will refuse to start if any of the other configuration options would reveal the node's IP address to servers or the external network.
+This flag does not directly affect the node's behavior: its only power is to veto node startup when something looks unsafe.

+    The default is True (non-private mode), because setting it to False requires the installation of additional libraries (use ``pip install tahoe-lafs[tor]`` and/or ``pip install tahoe-lafs[i2p]`` to get them) as well as additional non-python software (Tor/I2P daemons).
+Performance is also generally reduced when operating in private mode.

-If False, any of the following configuration problems will cause ``tahoe start`` to throw a PrivacyError instead of starting the node:
+    When False, any of the following configuration problems will cause ``tahoe start`` to throw a PrivacyError instead of starting the node:

     * ``[node] tub.location`` contains any ``tcp:`` hints